 Interview with Bruno Burkhalter, process engineer at Wasserverbund Region Bern AG

-The Wasserverbund Region Bern AG (WVRB) delivers drinking water to a quarter of a million people.
-In his role as Process Engineer, Bruno Burkhalter, is responsible to ensure its quality.
+The Wasserverbund Region Bern AG (WVRB) delivers drinking water to a quarter million people.
+As Process Engineer, Bruno Burkhalter is responsible for ensuring its quality.
 From raw water extraction to transport and eventually disinfection, he keeps an eye on all steps to ensure that only the purest water reaches the Bernese network.

-We wanted to learn how he manages this task and met him for an interview at the Belpau pumping station – one of three groundwater stations where WVRB uses BactoSense to reliably monitor the microbiology of the drinking water at all times.
+We wanted to learn how he managed this task and met him for an interview at the Belpau pumping station – one of three groundwater stations where WVRB uses BactoSense to monitor the microbiology of the drinking water reliably at all times.

 Dear Mr. Burkhalter, how does it feel to be responsible for the drinking water and thus the health of 250’000 people?

-It is certainly a big responsibility.
-We have the resources and do not shy away from the costs that are necessary to ensure a high quality.
-We are always striving to keep the water safe.
+It is indeed a big responsibility.
+We have the resources and do not shy away from the costs necessary to ensure high quality.
+We are constantly striving to keep the water safe.

 You operate a complex system with water catchments, reservoirs and an extensive network of transport pipelines.
 How do you ensure that everything works smoothly and safely?